-1 Sec infra, App.
+1 See infra, App.
 IX, for a reference to Denys's "Work on America."

-2 The previous chapters of the work had been devoted to a description of Acadic, and after his account of Cape Breton in the present chapter he goes on to refer to the country on the Gulf of St. Lawrence, Baie des Chalcurs, etc.
+2 The previous chapters of the work had been devoted to a description of Acadie, and after his account of Cape Breton in the present chapter he goes on to refer to the country on the Gulf of St. Lawrence, Baie des Chaleurs, etc.

-3 Isle Madame.
-His description of the various localities, it with be seen in this chapter, are very vague.
+[&]quot;Isle Madame.
+His description of the various localities, it will be seen in this chapter, are very vagne.
 His knowledge of the island was chiefly confined to St. Peter's, the Labrador and St. Anne.

-4 He had just described the coast of eastern Acadic from Campseaux to beyond Antigonishe, which he calls Articougnesche-
+4 He had just described the coast of eastern Acadie from Campseaux to beyond Antigonishe, which he ealls Articongnesche.

-5 Now eatted St. Peter's Island,
+Now called St. Peter's Island,